Akash-Deep-77/galaxy_classifier/README.md

-# Galaxy Classification Web App
+# Galaxy Classification using Machine Learning

 This project is a Flask-based web application that predicts the type of galaxy (Starforming or Starbursting) using a pre-trained Random Forest model.
 Users can input 10 galaxy features, and the app will display the predicted class along with a representative image.